damatie/razor-tv/NOTES.md

 - **Security:**

   - **API Key Protection:** The OMDb API key is stored in an environment variable and used only in server-side API routes (`app/api/omdb/*`).
 This prevents the key from being exposed to the client.
+  - **Input Sanitization:** All user-generated content (review author, review text, and search queries) is sanitized using the functions in `lib/sanitize.ts` to remove potentially harmful characters and prevent cross-site scripting (XSS) attacks.

 - **Accessibility:**